mitexleo/fediroma/docs/docs/configuration/howto_database_config.md

   $ ./bin/pleroma_ctl config reset
   ```

-Additionally, every time you migrate the configuration to the database the config table is automatically truncated to ensure a clean migration.
+Additionally, every time you migrate the configuration to the database, the config table is automatically truncated to ensure a clean migration.

 ### Manually removing a setting
 If you encounter a situation where the server cannot run properly because of an invalid setting in the database and this is preventing you from accessing AdminFE, you can manually remove the offending setting if you know which one it is.

-e.g., here is an example showing a the removal of the `config :pleroma, :instance` settings:
+e.g., here is an example showing the removal of the `config :pleroma, :instance` settings:

   **Source:**